Buying a car is an important decision to make and more than likely the second most valuable thing most people buy behind a home.

 The key things to think about are: how long do you wish to be paying off the finance?
 Do you want to own the car outright in the end?
 How much money do you comfortably have to put down for a deposit?

 Let's get into what finance deal is best for you and the conditions you would like for your purchase.

 Where are you buying your car from?

 Personal contract purchase (PCP), hire purchase (HP) or leasing, are the most popular car finance methods and you can find out what each of them entails in the article we previously wrote below.

-Typically, these finance types are only offered by manufacturers and dealerships on the vehicles they have available to them.
+Typically, these finance types are only offered by manufacturers and dealerships on the available vehicles.

 There are some dealers that don't offer finance, however, and if that's the case then it's worth taking out a personal loan, usually from your bank, and then paying them back monthly, as opposed to a finance company.

 Do you want to own the car outright?

 If you are taking out a PCP deal, you will have the option at the end of the term to own the car outright by paying the balloon payment, which is a lump sum of money agreed upon at the start of the agreement.